dropseed/plain/bolt-tailwind/README.md

 ## Deployment

-If possible, you should add `static/dist/tailwind.css` to your `.gitignore` and run the `forge tailwind compile --minify` command as a part of your deployment pipeline.
+If possible, you should add `static/dist/tailwind.css` to your `.gitignore` and run the `bolt tailwind compile --minify` command as a part of your deployment pipeline.

-When you run `forge tailwind compile`, it will automatically check whether the Tailwind standalone CLI has been installed, and install it if it isn't.
+When you run `bolt tailwind compile`, it will automatically check whether the Tailwind standalone CLI has been installed, and install it if it isn't.

-When using Forge on Heroku, we do this for you automatically in our [Forge buildpack](https://github.com/forgepackages/heroku-buildpack-forge/blob/master/bin/files/post_compile).
+When using Bolt on Heroku, we do this for you automatically in our [Bolt buildpack](https://github.com/boltpackages/heroku-buildpack-bolt/blob/master/bin/files/post_compile).